-Emmaus Lutheran School offers, as part of its instruction, a separate English Language Learners (ELL) class, taught by a qualified ELL instructor.
+Emmaus Lutheran School offers a separate English Language Learners (ELL) class, taught by a qualified ELL instructor.
 All new students will report daily to the ELL class, and it will be determined by the ELL instructor and the classroom teacher at one point a student no longer needs to attend the ELL class.
-ELL will be a pull out class during the regular school day.
+ELL will either be a pull out class during the regular school day, or will be offered directly after school hours, depending on the situation.
 It is the goal of Emmaus Lutheran School to mainstream all international students into the regular education classroom full time, but it is a higher goal that the English language is mastered, so that learning in the United States can be optimal.

 All students who begin at Emmaus Lutheran School are on an eight week probationary period.
 The purpose

 of the probation period is to ensure that the student shows adequate motivation for success.
 It is the desire of Emmaus Lutheran School to ensure that each student that attends the school work to be successful at both mastery of the English language and academic requirements.
 A separate Probation Period Notification Form is to be signed before the Form I-20 will be issued.